 - People who are moving away from economically depressed places to where there’s more opportunity, for example to Texas.
 In fact, Texas had the biggest population gain from 2014 to 2015, an increase of 490,000 people.
 The state has been a magnet for job seekers from elsewhere.
 The development of the Eagle Ford Shale formation in the southern part is responsible for the big industrial expansion and workplace creation.

-Texas and Florida lead the way among the fastest growing southern states.
+Texas and Florida – the fastest-growing southern states.

 A whole lot of people have been migrating to the Lone Star and the Sunshine States.